jeeberhardt/DCAshund/README.md

 ## Quick tutorial

-Here's a step-by-step guide on how to use DCAshund for simulating DCA strategies:
+Here's a step-by-step guide on how to use `DCAshund` for simulating DCA (Dollar Cost Averaging) strategies:

-1. Import necessary modules: We'll need numpy, yfinance for retrieving stock data, and several modules from `DCAshund``:
+1. Import necessary modules: We'll need `yfinance` for retrieving ETF data, `pandas` and several modules from `DCAshund`:

 ```python
 #!/usr/bin/env python